-One of my favorite marketing books of the last year is by the same author of the e-book I mentioned above: Bill Schley’s The Micro-Script Rules.
+One of my favorite marketing books of the last several years is by the same author of the e-book I mentioned above: Bill Schley’s The Micro-Script Rules.

 The new hyper-connected, democratic technologies that allow every human being to become an instant mass media outlet have created a lot of message traffic—roughly 500 billion whizzing by per second.
 Your chances of getting a word in edgewise—just by “joining the conversation” as they cavalierly say—is an irrational hope.
 Unless you do three things.

 - Concentrate on more message, not just more medium—so you have something you want to say that switches on their imagination once you’ve got their attention.

 - Package your idea in the natural way the brain loves to receive—in fact, can’t resist.
 And…

 - Understand that in our hyper-connected world, it’s not what people hear that really matters; it’s what they repeat.

 The Micro-Script Rules is a game-changer because Mr. Schley makes a critical distinction: An effective micro-script isn’t just a great tagline, subject line, or headline.
 A micro-script is something people want to repeat, tweet, and share.